aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 }
 ```

-Notice the reduction in the amount of code needed to do the computation:
+Notice the reduction in the amount of code necessary to perform the computation:

-- **Example 1:** 680 characters and 32 lines
+- **Example 1**: 680 characters and 32 lines
-- **Example 2:** 416 characters and 19 lines
+- **Example 2**: 416 characters and 19 lines

-This is a 39 percent reduction in characters and a 41 percent reduction in the lines of code.
+This is a 39% reduction in characters and a 41% reduction in lines of code.
 Also, in most cases, code that uses lambdas becomes more expressive and more readable.

 Let's take a look at some more examples of lambda expressions.
-The next example has the following functional interface:
+The next one has the following functional interface:

 ```java
 interface HelloYou {